crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 <li>Executes methods in Data Analysis and prints out results to console in a user-friendly way

-<li>Print out file with analyisis results
+<li>Print out file with analysis results
 </li>
 </ul>
    </td>